akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Reach out your hand from above to deliver me,’ Harold translated from the Latin softly, his voice rough.
 ‘Rescue me from the sea of waters, from the hands of foreign sons.’

 Beatrice leant in, seeing his distant smile.
 'It sounds like when you were young, Father.
-How many winters had you?'
+How many winters had you then?'

 He looked down at the script, the ink fading into the old sheepskin.
 For a Saxon who had spent his life under the weight of a Norman crown, the words carried a familiar taste.